 Another world awaits below Waitomo, and the big reveal is almost beyond belief.
 This amazing maze of limestone caves – lined with stalagmites, stalactites, and galaxies of glowworms – can be explored on a guided walk or boat tour, or a thrilling Black Water Rafting trip through subterranean waterways.

 The Pouakai Crossing(opens in new window) is a 19-kilometre trail that takes in the highlights of Egmont National Park.
-Winding across the slopes of the mighty Mount Taranaki, this track is one of the best full-day hikes in the North Island.
+Winding across the slopes of the mighty Taranaki Maunga, this track is one of the best full-day hikes in the North Island.
 You'll get spectacular views, particularly at the picturesque Pouakai tarns.
 On a clear, calm day, these small alpine pools reflect the mountain perfectly, offering unmissable photo opportunities.

 Beneath the water around the Poor Knights Islands lie caves, arches, cliffs and tunnels, creating a submarine playground to explore.
 The unique biodiversity of this marine reserve make it an excellent diving or snorkelling location.
 Jacques Cousteau famously rated the Poor Knights Islands as one of the top 10 dive spots in the world.